orbitalchicken/Roadmap/Postponed.md

 MATE
 ----
-	When panel is at the top, notifications show on top of it. https://dl.dropboxusercontent.com/u/54450962/%ED%99%94%EB%A9%B4-5.png
+	mate-terminal still has a menu bar and is not transparent Clicking “help” on most mate applications opens yelp to an error page (fixed in 1.7) When panel is at the top, notifications show on top of it. https://dl.dropboxusercontent.com/u/54450962/%ED%99%94%EB%A9%B4-5.png
 	Would be nice if the mouse preference panel in Mate included a “natural scrolling” option Add sound effects like in Cinnamon